ares201005/ares201005.github.io/_pages/openings.md

 <!--
 **I currently do not have regular postdoctoral openings.
 However, exceptional candidates may have opportunities to apply for prestigious Director's or Distinguished Postdoctoral Fellowships.
 Interested individuals are encouraged to contact [Yu Zhang](mailto:zhy@lanl.gov) directly for sponsorship.**

 -->

+**Postdoc opening**: I have two postdoc openings in my team, on <a href="https://lanl.jobs/search/jobdetails/quantum-computing-postdoc-research-associate/afc66a71-5714-4906-933e-017ca44f62be">quantum computing</a> and nuclear quantum dynamics, respectively.

+The successful candidates will have the opportunity to engage with a dynamic, multi-disciplinary experimental and theoretical research team that bridges fundamental science with applications.
+We provide unique opportunities for cross disciplinary collaborations, scientific workshop organization, and conference attendance.
+Outstanding applicants may be nominated for prestigious LANL-funded fellowships, enabling the pursuit of independent research.

+Applications (for quantum computing postdoc position) can be sent to me via [email](mailto:zhy@lanl.gov) or submitted via <a href="https://lanl.jobs/search/jobdetails/quantum-computing-postdoc-research-associate/afc66a71-5714-4906-933e-017ca44f62be">LANL job portal</a>.

+Application for nuclear quantum dynamics postdoc position should be sent me via [email](mailto:zhy@lanl.gov) as job ad for this position is not posted on LANL job portal yet.

+>>>>>>> 3071fa5dc9f4712447f9a9e4cf3f3898cc4e9dc9

 ### Director's Postdoc Fellow and Distinguished Fellows